NazarSpokeOfk/My-First-rep/README.md

 # My-First-rep
 geg
-neverever ill be snitch on my niggas
+neverever ill be snitch on my n